 - Lying out of embarrassment or shame; in this case, children create a story that makes them feel better about the situation.
-This is often true of older kids or teens during the years when peer acceptance is of utmost importance and lies can be told to protect their privacy.
+This is often true of older kids or teens when peer acceptance is of utmost importance, and lies can be told to protect their privacy.

-- Parents will often view lying as a strong act of defiance, and while that might the true on occasion, some children can be lying due to a lack of self-control.
+- Parents will often view lying as an intentional act of defiance.
+While that might be true on occasion, some children can be lying due to a lack of self-control.
 In fact, some children might not even realize they’re telling untruths because they might have difficulties related to their executive functions which allow them to organize their thoughts and think about consequences.

 How to tell if your child is lying

-While some parents say they can instinctively tell when their child is not being truthful, there are a few key behavioral traits you can look for if you suspect your child might be lying.
+Some parents say they can instinctively tell when their child is not being truthful.
+However, there are a few key behavioral traits you can look for if you suspect your child might be lying.
 Taking a long time to respond to a question might indicate that your kid is busy thinking up a creative response.
-Also, tactics like trying to change the subject or offering irrelevant information might indicate that your child isn’t being honest.
+Also, tactics like changing the subject or offering irrelevant information might suggest that your child isn’t being honest.

 How to deal with kids lying

-Having the right response in a situation where a child is lying is important for minimizing these instances in the future.
-Through these responses, we also want to avoid shaming or humiliating the child to prevent any damage to their sense of self and self-esteem.
-In our responses, we must identify the kind of lie that is occurring before being able to appropriately respond.
+Having the appropriate response when a child is lying is critical for minimizing these instances in the future.
+Through these responses, we also want to avoid shaming or humiliating the child to prevent damage to their sense of self and self-esteem.
+In our response, we must identify the kind of lie occurring before appropriately responding.

 1. Responding to tall tales

 If your young child is telling elaborate tales, you don’t need to treat this the same as lying.
 In these circumstances, it’s best to respond by saying something like, “That’s a great story.”

 This will encourage their imagination and help them understand the difference between “story” and “truth.”